EHRI/ehri-frontend/docs/cypher.md

 MATCH   n-[r?:access]->mods
 WHERE   HAS(n.isPromotable)
     AND n.isPromotable = true
     AND r is null
-RETURN n., n.body
+RETURN  n, n.body
 ```

 Once happy that we're getting all the annotations that need fixing we can modify our query